oxidecomputer/terraform-provider-oxide/docs/resources/oxide_ip_pool_silo_link.md

 - `ip_pool_id` (String) Name of the IP pool.
 - `is_default` (Boolean) Whether a pool is the default for a silo.
 All floating IPs and instance ephemeral IPs will come from that pool when no other pool is specified.

 -> There can only be one default pool for a given silo.
+Due to this restriction, changing the default IP pool to another can result in a race condition when running `terraform apply`.
+To help avoid errors, make sure to use `terraform apply -parallelism=1` when changing the default IP pool for a silo.
+In some cases, you may still get a `400 ObjectAlreadyExists` error.
+If this happens, you may try the command again, or set all IP pools to `is_default = false` first, and set the default pool as a second step.

 ### Optional